MicrosoftDocs/learn/learn-pr/azure/azure-sql-high-availability/includes/8-exercise-auto-failover-groups.md

     This server should now be in the primary role.

-1. Fail back by running this script in the Azure Cloud Shell:
+1. Fail back by running this script in Azure Cloud Shell:

     ```powershell
     Switch-AzSqlDatabaseFailoverGroup -ResourceGroupName $resourceGroup `
      -ServerName $server -FailoverGroupName $failoverGroup
     ```

 1. Finally, you can check the status of the secondary server yet again.
-Run this script in the Azure Cloud Shell:
+Run this script in Azure Cloud Shell:

     ```powershell
     (Get-AzSqlDatabaseFailoverGroup -FailoverGroupName $failoverGroup `